AngularWave/rxjs-challenge/README.md

 ## Day 16

-There is a picture in some preview app and logic that handles user events and collect them in three streams: drag$, rotation$ and zoom$.
+There is a picture in some preview app and logic that handles user events and collect them in three streams: `drag$`, `rotation$` and `zoom$`.

-Make an RxJS stream that will transform a picture inside zone according to drag events, rotation and zoom
+Make an RxJS stream that will transform a picture inside zone according to drag events, rotation and zoom.

 - [Template](https://stackblitz.com/edit/rxjs-challenge-16)
 - [Solution](https://stackblitz.com/edit/rxjs-challenge-16-solution)